By Shelly Moore

 He grabbed my right ankle and swung it around him so that he stood between my legs.
-The smile that spread across his face was venomous, and I felt the urge to vomit.
+I felt the overwhelming urge to vomit.

 “Dad?” a female’s voice called from just outside the camper.
-His eyes grew wide, and he put his finger to his mouth, telling me to keep quiet.
+His head snapped toward the camper door and his eye grew wide.
+He put his finger to his mouth, and the box cutter to my throat.

 “I’ll be right out, hun.
 Give me just a sec,” he called out to her, his finger still pressed to his lips.

-He leaned down and pressed his cheek to mine and whispered, “I’ll be back, my little pet.
-You stay right like this,” he said as he raped me with his eyes, then left the camper, locking the door behind him.
+He leaned down and pressed his beard-stubbled cheek to mine and whispered, “I’ll be back, my little pet.
+You stay right like this,” he said as he kissed the duct tape on my lips, then raped me with his eyes.
+He left the camper, locking the door behind him.

 The moment he left I put my bare feet on the floor of the camper and stood, taking stock of what was around me.
-It was old and musty, and looked as if it hadn’t been cleaned in decades.
-There were no sheets on the bare mattresses, and the small sink had rust and dead flies adorning its drain.
+It was old and musty; smelled of cigarette smoke and mold, and looked as if it hadn’t been cleaned in decades.
+There were no sheets on the bare mattresses, and the small sink had rust and at least a dozen dead flies adorning its drain.
 I walked to the door and pushed my ear to it to listen.
-I heard a door shut, and realized I was inside the pop-up camper he stored behind his house.
+I heard a door shut and realized I was inside the pop-up camper he stored behind his house.

 So close, yet so devastatingly far.

 I thought about my poor little dog.
 Was he still tied to his lead?
-I didn’t hear him barking.
-I worried he had gotten loose and ventured out onto our busy road.
+I listened, but didn’t hear him barking.
+I worried maybe he had gotten loose and ventured out onto our busy road.

 I felt tears start to form in the corners of my eyes, and I quickly stifled my emotions.